 Don’t allow smoking in your house.

 If your child is allergic to dust mites: Have wood or linoleum flooring and avoid carpeting.

 Wash sheets and bedding in hot water.
 (130 degrees Fahrenheit or higher)

 Use pillows that are machine washable and dryable.
 Avoid down pillows or comforters.

 Keep knick-knacks and stuffed animals to a minimum, or in closed displays.

 Wash a favorite stuffed animal in hot water or put it in the freezer for 24 hours every couple of weeks to kill the allergens.

+Keep the air vents clean.
 Keep the bedroom as free of dust as possible.
-Close closet doors.

 Use an air purifier.

 Avoid canopy beds and sleeping on bottom bunks.
 (Dust mites occupy upper mattresses and canopies.)

 Encase your child’s mattress with vinyl covering.

+If your child has mold allergies: Use a dehumidifier.
 Keep books in a case or out of the bedroom.

+If your child has pollen allergies: Rather than opening windows, use the air conditioner.
 Use an air purifier in the bedroom to reduce triggers in the air.